Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

   - Fan: Makkusu
   - Cybervator: Minia, Jax, Airiona, Xenos, Ace, Harmony
   - Chief: Kyshumu, Alex
+- Minia is traded to BluNet by Leona which is all over the news.
+	- Kyshumu is enraged as this is right before the hub she is traded to becomes a Cyvolter hub.
+He then realizes this is the perfect opportuity to ensure Makkusu loses he tells her to throw the match.
+This leaves Minia conflicted because she does not want to see Makkusu fail.
+	- During the match it appears that she is doing just what her father wanted as performs poorly during her match.
+It turn out that this is not the case.
+She has been trying her best but does she not want to hurt her opponet hampering her abilities.
+	- Airiona tells Makkusu that Minia is sabatoging them.
+Makkusu(he was voted team captain despite not starting) then suggests that Minia be removed from her Blue position.
+Airiona is happy thinking Minia is being bench--however Makkusu benchs Airiona instead who is visibly upset.
+Someone asks then who will take the Blue/White position (Hamony/Xenos/Avis can't or wont).
+		Makkusu: well then I guess Air...
+		Airiona/Xenos: You should Makkusu.
+It will be the perfect chance to show everyone what you're capable of.
+	 - They begin to make a historic comeback but their efforts fall short as the deficit Minia creating was to great to overcome
 ## Arc 1
 ###	Act 1
 1. **Ordinary World**<br/>